US airlines threaten to ban passengers who refuse to wear masks | Malay Mail

-NEW YORK, June 16 — US airline passengers who refuse to wear facial coverings during the novel coronavirus pandemic could have their flying privileges revoked, the industry's main lobby group said yesterday.
+WASHINGTON, June 16 — US airline passengers who refuse to wear face coverings during the novel coronavirus pandemic could have their flying privileges revoked under tougher enforcement policies, the industry’s main lobby group said yesterday.

 Major US airlines may prevent anyone not wearing a mask from boarding and provide the coverings to passengers who have none.
-Once on board, however, flight attendants have little power to enforce the policy if passengers remove their masks.
+Once on board, however, flight attendants have had little power over passengers who remove the face covering.

 The airlines will clearly inform passengers about their individual policies on face coverings before flying, followed by an announcement with specific details onboard, it said.

-Each carrier will determine the appropriate consequences for passengers who fail to comply, up to and including being put on that airline's no-fly list.
+Each carrier will decide the appropriate consequences for passengers who fail to comply, up to and including being put on that airline’s no-fly list.

 Airlines offer certain exemptions, including when people are eating or drinking.

+American Airlines said its updated policy will go into effect today, followed by United on Thursday.

-United, which last week said passengers would have to agree to wearing a face covering on a pre-flight checklist, said any passenger that does not comply with the policy onboard beginning June 18 will be placed on an internal travel restriction list that would prevent them from flying with the airline “for a duration of time to be determined pending a comprehensive incident review.”
+United said those who do not comply will be placed on an internal travel restriction list that would prevent them from flying with the airline “for a duration of time to be determined pending a comprehensive incident review.”

 Delta said it was doubling efforts to ensure customers are aware of, acknowledge and comply with its mask requirement, which it said is one of the most important ways to “stay safe while flying.”